starshiptroopers/smtp2wr/README.md

 # SMTP2WR - An smtp to http (or another smtp) relay written in Go

 SMTP2WR enables you to route incoming SMTP emails to other SMTP destinations and HTTPS endpoints.
-See smtp2wr.conf and routes.conf on how to configure RTMAIL.
+See smtp2wr.conf and routes.conf on how to configure SMTP2WR.

-SMTP2WR is inspired and forked from RTMAIL (https://github.com/themecloud/rtmail) which was written over 5 years ago, looks unsupported now and doesn't compile due to missing and moving some libraries.
+SMTP2WR is forked from RTMAIL (https://github.com/themecloud/rtmail) and completely rewritten.

-Some new features have been added, such as:
- - go modules
- - logging
- - docker image

 ## Usage

 Set your email routes in a routes.conf file (see example) and add the path to your routes file in the main config file (smtp2wr.conf).
-You can set the TLS certificate and key aswell as what SMTP relay to use in the main config file.
+You can set the TLS certificate and key as well as what SMTP relay to use in the main config file.

 ## Installation